osks/pylyskom/README.md

 pylyskom was originally based on python-lyskom.
 The following files originates from python-lyskom: kom.py, komauxitems.py, aux-items.txt and make_komauxitems.
 Most of the changes since then comes from httpkom's use of kom.py.
-Pylyskom was created as an attempt to separate those changes from httpkom.
+Httpkom also built some wrappers (komsession) around the kom.py code, to make it easier to use.
+Pylyskom was created as an attempt to break out komsession and the modifications to kom.py from httpkom.

 The source code for pylyskom can be found at: https://github.com/osks/pylyskom